 If you've come this far, you must be wondering what my vision is, and what I'm running my platform on.
 I want you to understand that I'm running my platform on a plan, not just an idea.
 We often hear the same narrative every election year, it's always the same thing, and that's an idea.
 Candidates come with an idea, but no real plan.
 We need real plans, with innovative and strategic ideas, that will make a real difference.
 I see a better way to do things.
 We need to replace old outdated thinking, with new thinking.
-I want to shift more of the power back to you.
-I also want to enhance our community health, community protection, increase our municipal revenue, personal finances, affordable housing, and slow our rapid growth.
+We need Councillors who are going to do the required research, know how to apply the Municipal Government Act, and work with you to ensure we are keeping to our small town principles, yet make Cochrane a leading Municipality.
+Some of my priorities include making your life more affordable at the municipal level, shifting more of the power back to you, enhancing our community health care, community protection, increasing our municipal revenue, working towards more affordable housing, and slowing our rapid growth.

 Giving you your voice back

 The Cochrane Voter Initiative

 I think we can do this, I call it, The Cochrane Voter Initiative, and there is many reason's why we should do it.
 More often than not, large amounts of money get spent, and sometimes we don't get enough public input until it's too late.
 I would like to champion a new legislated municipal law that allows for the Voter Initiative to initiate once a proposed community spend would exceed more than $1,000,000.
 When the Voter Initiative is initiated, the power shifts back to you.
 That means the administration enacts a voter-based website, where community members enter their information, and select from the available options.
 It is true, that many people do not attend in person council meetings, or engage in community workshops .
 This option allows you to make your voice heard from the comfort of your home.
 If you've ever felt like you never had a say, here's your chance to do it.